bekk/bekk-christmas/post/javascript/not-breaking-the-web.md

 In the great year of 1995, the rumours has it that the American computer scientist Brendan Eich wrote a brand new language.
 Just through 10 days of work!
 At this time back in Norway, we were still riding the wave of (finally) hosting the winter olympics in Lillehammer the year before.
 Sometimes I'm thinking we still are.

 At this time, Eich was working for Netscape, one of the coolest tech companies in that decade.
-He called his brand new programming language "Mocha", but it was later on renamed to LiveScript (when shipped with Netscape Navigator), and later on JavaScript.
+He called his brand new programming language "Mocha", but it was later on renamed to LiveScript (when shipped with Netscape Navigator) and later on JavaScript.

 Just like the Norwegians, Netscape also wanted to ride the wave, the wave of the super-popular language Java.

 ![Riding the wave; from Unsplash](https://images.unsplash.com/photo-1530870110042-98b2cb110834?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=2250&q=80)

-Introduced as "the scripting language", Netscape shipped JavaScript.
+Introduced as "the scripting language" for the web, Netscape shipped JavaScript in its newest browser update.
 What they did not know was that this was going to become *the most used programming language in the world just 25 years later*.

 # JavaScript today